 The student’s advisor provides support during the graduate training portion of the combined degree program.
 Successful DVM/PhD students receive tuition remission in the third and fourth years of the professional curriculum based on completion of the research requirements for a PhD thesis.
 Students completing degree requirements using the sequential option (see application criteria below) are provided a higher stipend during their PhD study.

-All students must first be accepted into the professional DVM program prior to being considered for the PhD training program, and only those students with outstanding grades and prior research experience are accepted.
+All students must first be either selected for an interview or accepted into the professional DVM program prior to being considered for the PhD training program, and only those students with outstanding grades and prior research experience are accepted.

 There are two options for meeting the dual degree requirements: Students who pursue the concurrent dual degree option will complete their first two years of the DVM curriculum prior to entry into the graduate program.
 Following completion of the PhD thesis requirements, students return to the professional curriculum.
 Students are selected based on GPA and participation in summer research within the College of Veterinary Medicine following their first and second year of professional degree studies.
 Students who choose the sequential dual degree option first complete the requirements of their DVM degree prior to beginning their graduate studies.